Kelvinlby/linker/README.md

 ## Installation
 Just download the rar and type command to use it.
 <br>
-You should add its path to environment variable `Path` if you want to use it in everywhere.
+You should add its path to environment variable `Path` if you want to use it everywhere.

 ## Building
 | platform | compiler |